ChakriOriginals/Ultimate-Word-Game/README.md

 WELCOME TO THE UTIMATE WORD GAME !!
  Rules are :
- --> Enter any 5 letter word with CAPS ON!!
+ -Enter any 5 letter word with CAPS ON!!
- --> If Correct alphabet is placed in the correct position then Code is 1 --> Else if correct alphabet at wrong position then the Code is 0.
+ - If Correct alphabet is placed in the correct position then Code is 1
+ - Else if correct alphabet at wrong position then the Code is 0.
- --> If the alphabet is not present in the word then the Code is -1 --> All the Best!
+ - If the alphabet is not present in the word then the Code is -1

  Sample Output